moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 of a training workshop for this pedagogy approach.
 Graduate student Kenneth Lyons and I were funded by the grant to do this work.
-We successfully accomplished these goals and have presented the work locally and nationally as invited speakers to SacPy, the UCD College of Education Graduate Group, and at JupyterCon 2018.
-Kenneth also presented `the work`_ for us at SciPy 2018 as an accepted presentation.
+We successfully accomplished these goals and have presented the work locally and nationally as invited speakers to SacPy (a local industry oriented users group for the Python programming language), the UCD College of Education Graduate Group, and at JupyterCon 2018 (a new conference series created due to the exponential demand and wide adoption of the tool for research, industry, and education).
+Kenneth also presented `the work`_ for us at SciPy 2018, the popular conference on scientific and engineering computing with Python, as an accepted presentation.

 As mentioned, this work included the development of a workshop with my Olin College colleague, Allen Downey, entitled "`Computational Thinking in the